ddprrt/ddprrt.github.io/src/content/_posts/2021-03-02-typescript-typing-catch-clauses.md

 }
 ```

-*Note*: The example above is also the only correct way to narrow down types for `catcH` clauses in TypeScript.
+*Note*: The example above is also the only correct way to narrow down types for `catch` clauses in TypeScript.

 And since all possible values can be thrown, and we only have one `catch` clause per `try` statement to handle them, the type range of `e` is exceptionally broad.